ideamark/ideamark.github.io/wiki/howto/linux.md

 /Usr/local/lib/pkgconfig
 Then, sudo ldconfig

-## cmu sphinx failed to open audio device
+## how to do when cmu sphinx failed to open audio device
 sudo apt install pulseaudio

-## cmu sphinx failed to calibrate voice activity detection
+## how to do when cmu sphinx failed to calibrate voice activity detection
 wake up the computer

-## cmu sphinx pycapsule_getpointer called with invalid pycapsule object
+## how to do when cmu sphinx pycapsule_getpointer called with invalid pycapsule object
 install the new version, upper than 5prealpha

-## python undefined symbol ps_update_lmset
-sudo easy_install -m sphinxbase sudo easy_install -m pocketsphinx

-## expreval error when build coreseek
+## how to deal with expreval error when build coreseek
 Edit sphinxexpr.cpp, line 1010, 1044, 1077, change T val ExprEval (this-> m_pArg, tMatch); to T val this-> ExprEval (this-> m_pArg, tMatch);
 Note: the config file of sphinx does not support ~/but support/home/user

-## how to install xml.vim
-Copy xml.vim file to ~/.vim/ftplugin and then use ln -s command to create relationship between xml.vim and docbk.vim, xsl.vim, html.vim, xhtml.vim
-Open ftplugin in vimrc
-Tips,
-Tag autocomplete: double-click > symbol
-Auto new line: double-click ; symbol in INSERT mod
-For more help, enter: help xml-plugin

-## bochs dlopen failed for module x file not found
+## how to do when bochs dlopen failed for module x file not found
 sudo apt install bochs-x

-## libbx_x.so undefined symbol xpmcreatepixmapfromdata
+## how to do when get error libbx_x.so undefined symbol xpmcreatepixmapfromdata
 added, display_library; sdl in bochsrc

-## bochs error
+## how to do when bochs error
 If an error of bochsrc occured, the normal way is just comment the error line. bochsrc use double quotes, not single quotes.
 Use bximage to make image